Aspiring-Writer/_posts/kaa-3.md

 He leaned back in his chair, "I don't know many people and I'm sure none of them carry the name 'Atwater.'
 Tell me, who are they?"

-"The only people who can't seem to leave me alone."
-I murmered.
+"The only people who can't seem to leave me alone," I murmured.
 "So, wait."
 I turned my whole body to face him, "You didn't kidnap me for the Atwater's?"

-He sighed, "Usually, when I kidnap people they don't react like this; they don't acuse me of working for someone else.
+He sighed, "Usually, when I kidnap people they don't react like this; they don't accuse me of working for someone else.
 I honestly don't know who you are talking about, I don't work for anyone, ever."

 His eyes were resolute and he never wavered.
 Was he speaking the truth?
 "You just kidnapped me for fun, then?"